iLert/docs/getting-started/stakeholder-engagement.md

 ### What data will stakeholders be able to see?

-Stakeholders will only see the incidents to which they have been added as stakeholders.
-They won't be able to see any other incidents and objects, such as alert sources, escalation policies, etc.
+Stakeholders will only see the alerts to which they have been added as stakeholders.
+They won't be able to see any other alerts and objects, such as alert sources, escalation policies, etc.

 Mobile app screenshots when logged in as stakeholder: